 Mr. Love and Fury himself and possessor of the coolest headbadge in the industry, Joseph Ahearne of Ahearne Cycles.

-Are you all about carbon fiber?
+Are you looking for love for your carbon frame?
 We love Ruckus Composites!
-They will bring your injured carbon fiber frame back from the dead!
-Really, they're amazing folks!
+They will get your injured carbon fiber frame back on the road!
+Really, they're brilliant and amazing folks!